 When most people think of bomb disposal technicians, they envision a specialist clad in a cumbersome protective bomb suit manually inspecting a device or package.
 Most often, however, bomb disposal technicians use technology to analyze the exterior of packages without touching them.
-For instance, a wirelessly controlled bomb disposal robot can relay high-quality images to a camera so that a technician can inspect the package from a safe distance.
+For instance, a wirelessly controlled bomb disposal robot can relay high-quality images for a camera so that a technician can inspect the package from a safe distance.

 Becoming a bomb disposal technician is not an easy process and demands at least 51 weeks of rigorous mental and physical training.
 Technicians are rewarded with leadership opportunities, first-rate compensation, and tremendous respect.

 If the idea of chronicling the story of humanity gives you a rush, reporting may satisfy your adrenaline needs.
 Reporters tell essential stories – sometimes at considerable risk to their safety.

 During their work, they may meet and interview a wide range of individuals, such as athletes, celebrities and politicians.
 Reporters also learn many new things about different aspects of society.

 As events unfold, reporters often find themselves in a race with competing journalists to break a new story first.
 Because of this, some reporters find themselves rushing towards dangerous places, such as accidents, natural disaster sites and war zones.